cjerdonek/free-sampler/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/quick-sampler.svg?branch=master)](https://travis-ci.org/cjerdonek/quick-sampler)

-This repository contains an open source web application called "Quick Sampler" that lets one run in a browser the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.
+This repository contains the source code for an open-source web application called "Quick Sampler" for transparently and efficiently choosing items at random from a collection.

+The application does this by running the [SHA-256][sha-256] pseudo-random sampling algorithm described publicly by [Ronald L. Rivest][rivest] in 2011.
+You provide the number of items in the collection and a random seed, and Quick Sampler generates the items.
+The output depends only on this information.

-Quick Sampler can be used for things like efficiently selecting precincts at random for a post-election manual audit.
-The output of the algorithm depends on a random seed provided by the user.
+Quick Sampler can be used for things like selecting precincts at random for a post-election manual audit.

 The repository is hosted on GitHub [here][quick-sampler-repo].